infokek/activemq-honeypot/README.md

 |:--:|
 | *XML Payload Example* |

-This honeypot extracts attacker's ip addresses, XML payload url and RCE command from XML payload.
+This honeypot simulates vulnerable Apache ActiveMQ service and extracts attacker's ip addresses, XML payload url and RCE command from XML payload.
 Then this information can be parsed from JSON.

-You can check honeypot logs by path `logfile` that you specified in `Service.toml`.
+Honeypot logs can be checked by path `logfile` that you specified in `Service.toml`.
 | ![Honeypot Logs](https://infokek.github.io/assets/2023-12-10-tsunami-botnet-activemq-honeypot/real_attack_logs.png) |
 |:--:|
 | *Honeypot Logs* |